At the age of two, Weston was diagnosed with a rare, high-risk, and aggressive form of cancer called Neuroblastoma.

 Weston and his parents are good friends of the Vetter Family, founders and owners of Tessemae’s.
 So, when they shared how much Weston loves Tessemae’s Creamy Ranch with a touching story about how it’s the only thing he’ll eat and how he loves to eat it straight from a bowl with a spoon, the Vetters knew they had to help.
 “This diagnosis has been so tough on Weston and his family, and the treatments are unimaginably expensive, so seeing how much joy our ranch brought this little guy, we wanted to find a way to help” said Greg Vetter.

-In honor of Weston’s favorite food, every Wednesday, deemed #Wednesdays4Weston, Tessemae’s will donate a portion of the proceeds from every bottle of Creamy Ranch dressing sold on Tessemaes.com to help Weston on his road to a cure!
+In honor of Weston’s favorite food, every Wednesday, deemed #Wednesdays4Weston, Tessemae’s donated a portion of the proceeds from every bottle of Creamy Ranch dressing sold on Tessemaes.com to help Weston on his road to a cure!
+After 6 months we've donated thousands of dollars to help our friend.

 To learn more about Weston’s journey, please visit CaringBridge.com.